microsoft/SigmaCollab/DatasetStructure.md

 # Dataset Structure

-The Sigma Bench dataset consists of 85 _task execution sessions_ (or in short _sessions_), each in its own folder.
+The __`SigmaCollab`__ dataset consists of 85 _task execution sessions_ (or in short _sessions_), each in its own folder.
 Each session corresponds to an attempt to execute a task by one of the participants (regardless of whether they were successful or not).
 Each session directory is named in the format __`{yyyymmdd}-{hhmmss}`__, capturing the date and time when the task execution session started, e.g. 20250228-134800.

 Each session directory has a set of subdirectories containing the various data streams for that session, as described in the table below.
 Clicking the blue links in the left column will send you to a description of the data format/representation in that particular directory.